klausi/mastodon-twitter-sync/README.md

 If you already have posts in one or both of your accounts and you want to exclude them from being synced you can use `--skip-existing-posts`.
 This is going to mark all posts as synced without actually posting them.

-    cargo run --release -- --skip-existing-posts
+    ./mastodon-twitter-sync --skip-existing-posts

 Note that combining `--skip-existing-posts --dry-run` will not do anything.
 You have to run `--skip-existing-posts` alone to mark all posts as synchronized in the post cache.

 ## Periodic execution

 Every run of the program only synchronizes the accounts once.
-Use Cron to run it periodically, recommended every 10 minutes:
+Use Cron to run it periodically, recommended every 10 minutes as in this example:

 ```
-*/10 * * * *   cd /home/klausi/workspace/mastodon-twitter-sync && ./target/release/mastodon-twitter-sync
+*/10 * * * *   cd /home/klausi/workspace/mastodon-twitter-sync && ./mastodon-twitter-sync
 ```

 Or for the Docker version: